aitor/critical_conversion/README.md

 ### Chrome

 1. Clone or download this repository
+2. Run `./build.sh` to generate the content.js file
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" (toggle in the top right)
+4. Enable "Developer mode" (toggle in the top right)
-4. Click "Load unpacked" and select the folder containing this extension
+5. Click "Load unpacked" and select the folder containing this extension
-5. The extension should now be installed and active
+6. The extension should now be installed and active

 ### Firefox (Future Support)